selfage/cli/README.md

 ```
 $ selfage run -h
-Usage: selfage run [options] <file>
+Usage: selfage run [options] <file> [pass-through-args...]

 Compile and run the specified file under Node environment.
-Its file ext can be neglected and is always fixed as .ts.
-Pass through arguments to the executable file after --.
+Its file ext can be neglected and is always fixed as .ts. "--" is needed in between <file> and pass through arguments.

 Options:
   -c, --tsconfig-file <file>  The file path to tsconfig.json.
-If not provided, it will try to look for it at the current working directory.
+If not provided, it will try to look for it at the current
+                              working directory.
   -h, --help                  display help for command
 ```

 ## Run forever

 ```
-$ selfae frun -h
+$ selfage runForever -h
-Usage: selfage runForever|frun [options] <file>
+Usage: selfage runForever|frun [options] <file> [pass-through-args...]

 Run the already compiled file under Node environment while auto restart when it crashes/ends.
-Its file ext can be neglected and is always fixed as .js.
-Pass through arguments to the executable file after --.
+Its file ext can be neglected and is always fixed as .js. "--" is needed in between <file> and pass through arguments.

 Options:
   -h, --help  display help for command